George was one of the sons of Richard, Duke of York and Cecily Neville, he has been described as misunderstood and ambitious, Shakespeare calls him

 As proof that drowning was the manner of George's death the painting below has been cited.
-Clarence's daughter Margaret Pole wears a tiny barrel charm on a bracelet which is taken to represents her fathers death!
-Of course this is the usual case of fabricating the evidence to fit the crime.
+Clarence's daughter Margaret Pole wears a tiny barrel charm on a bracelet which is taken to represent her father's death!
+Of course, this is the usual case of fabricating the evidence to fit the crime.
 Not only did this one tiny detail added weight to the vat of wine theory but it meant that this portrait has been wrongly attributed.

 Probably Edward.
 Maybe Richard.
 But ultimately it was George himself.
-He was his own worse enemy.
+He was his own worst enemy.

 *John Ashdown Hills biography on the Duke of Clarence is available here